-As the original group was taking shape, lots of national research was coming out about the serious challenges facing girls in our country and calling attention to the fact that too many communities, including Milwaukee, lacked adequate girl-focused programming.
+As the original group was taking shape, national research was coming out about the serious challenges that girls in our country are facing and calling attention to the fact that too many communities, including Milwaukee, lacked adequate girl-focused programming.
 Studies showed that to be effective, girls' programming needed to be consistent, girl-only and provided in a culturally sensitive safe space.
 Girls needed intergenerational and emotional support to build self-efficacy, and the opportunity to have a voice in programming — all these were offered by the Jackie Robinson PEARLS group.
 Meanwhile, the response at Jackie Robinson was overwhelming.

 PEARLS developed a process for truly understanding the impact of its unique approach on the lives of the girls.
 Dr. Daniel Folkman of the University of Wisconsin Milwaukee, an expert in youth program evaluation, began working with the team to develop PEARLS distinct Leadership Compass and goal setting process.
 PEARLS groups were added around the city, including high school groups.
 PEARLS began to focus on helping girls to envision college and careers and many activities were incorporated to inspire girls to dream bigger.

 Launching The Vision